svascot/automation-practice/README.md

 [automationpractice.com](http://automationpractice.com/) following [Automation Testing Masterclass](https://www.udemy.com/course/automation-testing-masterclass/) course.

 This project perform these test cases:
+* Tests class:
   * Sign in with an account, to test sign-in Page.
   * Add a few items to the cart.
   * Proceed with the checkout.
+* SearchTest class:
   * Search form a products in the search bar.
-(This is a list of products)
+(This use a list of products to perform many tests).

+To take screenshots use `Utils.takeScreenshot(name)` where `name` will be a meaningful name and will be completed with the method time of execution.
+The screenshot are stored in `screenshots/`.

 ## WebDrivers
 Download the WebDrivers and place them into `src/main/resources/drivers`